-- 5.7.1 Private Label cannabis products, also known as Store Brand or White Label cannabis products, must be listed at a wholesale price equal to or greater than the lowest general listed products that the cannabis supplier has in the same category and product type.
-If a cannabis supplier has only one product in a category and product type, the wholesale price must be equal to or greater than the lowest general listed product of other cannabis suppliers in the same category and product type. - 5.7.2 Private Label products are subject to all applicable taxes, duties and markups applicable to cannabis products in that category. - 5.7.3 Pursuant to section 90.16 of the GLCA, no Private Label cannabis product arrangement between a cannabis supplier and a cannabis licensee can preclude the supplier from entering into another arrangement to produce Private Label products for another licensee. - 5.7.4 Strip labels or stickers are not acceptable to identify Private Label cannabis products as per the definition. - 5.7.5 Private Label cannabis products cannot be used as an inducement. - 5.7.6 Only cannabis retailer(s) who have been identified to AGLC will be allowed to purchase that Private Label cannabis product from AGLC. - 5.7.7 Private Label products are not automatically allocated.
-Arrangements to allocate product must be made by a cannabis supplier through AGLC. - 5.7.8 Private Label cannabis contracts are subject to review and audit by AGLC upon request.
+- 5.7.2 Private Label cannabis products, also known as Store Brand or White Label cannabis products, must be listed at a wholesale price equal to or greater than the lowest general listed products that the cannabis supplier has in the same category and product type.
+If a cannabis supplier has only one product in a category and product type, the wholesale price must be equal to or greater than the lowest general listed product of other cannabis suppliers in the same category and product type. - 5.7.3 Private Label products are subject to all applicable taxes, duties and markups applicable to cannabis products in that category. - 5.7.4 Pursuant to section 90.16 of the GLCA, no Private Label cannabis product arrangement between a cannabis supplier and a cannabis licensee can preclude the supplier from entering into another arrangement to produce Private Label products for another licensee. - 5.7.5 Strip labels or stickers are not acceptable to identify Private Label cannabis products as per the definition. - 5.7.6 Private Label cannabis products cannot be used as an inducement. - 5.7.7 Only cannabis retailer(s) who have been identified to AGLC will be allowed to purchase that Private Label cannabis product from AGLC.